 What is the difference between DC vs AC ceiling fans?

 In recent years however, DC technology has become more sophisticated to the extent that it can be applied to both residential and industrial ceiling fans.
-DC motors use permanent built-in magnets to attract and repel a rotor around an axis coupled with invertors.
-DC ceiling fans use a newer type of “brushless” DC motor that use electrically commuted motors (ECM) that is even more efficient and also whisper-quiet.
+DC motors use permanent built-in magnets to attract and repel a rotor around an axis coupled with inverters.
+DC ceiling fans also use a newer type of “brushless” DC motor that use electrically commuted motors (ECM) that is even more efficient and also very quiet thus making ceiling fans great for bedrooms.
 They do however require more advanced electronics to control the speed.
 The speed is more linear with airflow and so by simply reducing the voltage the speed of the fan can be slowed.
 They draw less power whereas in an AC motor the power has to be reduced by clever electronic controllers which reduce it by voltage (TRIAC control) , frequency (Variable Frequency

 Peak Starting Current

 The peak in rush/peak starting current of a brushless DC fan typically will be a function of circuit resistance and power resource.
-A lot of brushless DC fans incorporate additional filter capacitance for electromagnetic interference (EMI) suppression.
+A lot of brushless DC fans incorporate additional filter capacitance for electromagnetic interference (EMI) suppression which can be seen in the form of a carbon choke.
 Depending on the circuit location, the capacitance may represent a very high instantaneous in-rush current spike.
 The ratio of peak starting current to running current can be quite large, eg., 4:1 or 5:1.
 To overcome the stress that would be placed on the power supply they use a form of current limiter so that the peak current draw typically will be limited to values of 2.5 to 1 or less.
 This limiting of current also limits the starting torque of the motor, which will extend the time needed for the fan to reach full speed.
 Manufacturers of DC ceiling fans compensate for this by using a higher voltage (which is easy to do) which means that their fans have much higher starting torque that their AC counterparts with the resulting time to reach full speed being less than equivalent AC models.

 Summary of differences between AC and DC fans

-A DC ceiling fan uses 70% less energy for the same airflow as a conventional AC ceiling fan.
+A DC ceiling fan uses typically 70% less energy for the same airflow as a conventional AC ceiling fan.
 They have better controls of different speeds (more speed settings typically 6) and are a smaller size for a given output of air movement.
-Being “brushless” it should also be quieter and less prone to the buzzes that can appear on cheaper AC ceiling fans and also quicker starting.
-Due to the more complex electronics they are more expensive than an AC design.
-Check out the amazing new DC low energy ceiling fan additions to our range that deliver all of the benefits discussed here.
+Being “brushless” the motors should also be quieter and less prone to the buzzes that can appear on cheaper AC ceiling fans and are also quicker starting.
+Due to the more complex electronics they are more expensive than an AC design and less reliable being more sensitive to voltage spikes although this has been addressed in the new models.
+Check out our great choice of both AC and DC ceiling fans that deliver all of the benefits discussed here.